Congo scrambles to tally presidential votes

 But his government has struggled against local and foreign rebel groups in the east and Congo remains among the most risky countries in which to do business.

-(Additional reporting by Christian Tsoumou in Brazzaville, Chris Mfula in Lusaka, and Emmanuel Braun in Kinshasa; Writing by Richard Valdmanis; Editing by Bate Felix and David Lewis)
+(Additional reporting by Christian Tsoumou in Brazzaville, Chris Mfula in Lusaka, and Emmanuel Braun in Kinshasa; Writing by Richard Valdmanis; Editing by Tim Pearce and Alessandra Rizzo)

 LUANDA At least 17 people died and scores were injured in a stampede at an Angolan football match on Friday when hundreds of supporters stormed the stadium gates, a medical official said.